daprela/dapre-custom-fields-tools/README.txt

 In the following months I realized how useful the plugin was and couldn't work anymore without it.
 It had become part of my standard toolset.

 Features:
-* Read/write/delete options, user fields and post fields.
+1 Read/write/delete options, user fields and post fields.
-* Populate the field with an empty array.
+2 Populate the field with an empty array.
-* Insert a date string and translate it into a timestamp or vice versa to emulate specific dates.
+3 Insert a date string and translate it into a timestamp or vice versa to emulate specific dates.
-* Change name to a field.
+4 Change name to a field.
-* Copy any field's content to any other field (for example, option to user field) even of a different name.
+5 Copy any field's content to any other field (for example, option to user field) even of a different name.

-You can contribute to the plugin or just study the code on the Github repo https://github.com/daprela/dapre-custom-fields-tools/
+You can contribute to the plugin or just study the code on the [Github repo](https://github.com/daprela/dapre-custom-fields-tools/).

 == Installation ==